ariframadhani/laravel-search/README.md

 # Laravel Search

 ## Description
 Search class app without installing vendors and providers.
-This search app will itegerated with your Eloquent Models.
+This search app will integerated with your Eloquent Models.
 Please check the usage section for more details.

 ## How To Use
 1. Clone the ```Search.php ``` file